AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/99_summary.rst

 * **Raw Pointers**

-  - Raw pointers may be null, dangling, or incorrectly aligned
+  - May be null, dangling, misaligned, or invalid
-  - Creating them is safe; dereferencing them requires an unsafe block
+  - Creation is safe; dereferencing is unsafe

 * **Unsafe Functions and Traits**

-  - Callers of an unsafe function must satisfy its documented preconditions
+  - Callers uphold documented safety contracts
-  - An :rust:`unsafe impl` promises that required invariants are upheld
+  - An :rust:`unsafe impl` promises required invariants

 * **Safe Abstractions**

   - Keep unsafe operations small and auditable
-  - Validate all required invariants before exposing a safe interface
+  - Check invariants before exposing a safe API
-  - Prefer Safe Rust whenever it can express the required behavior
+  - Prefer Safe Rust when it can express the behavior